ianrenton/ianrenton.com/_posts/2024-09-28-pac-12-clone-antenna-review.md

   - review
 ---

-<div class="notes"><p>Note that this is currently just the first half of the review.
-I haven't had chance to take this antenna beyond my garden and its suburban QRM yet; I'll update this page when I do.</p></div>

 Since I started doing POTA earlier this year, my go-to antenna has been a 20/40m dipole in an inverted-V configuration, the central pole being about 6m high.
 I like the simplicity and efficiency of a dipole, along with the knowledge that it was cut to the right resonant frequencies and isn't going to change.

 The one key disadvantage of this setup is just that&mdash;the setup.
 I've been lucky enough to have company on all my previous activations, but if I wanted to go solo, I would really struggle to get the mast up and guyed by myself.
 With that in mind, I started thinking about self-supporting verticals.
 The usual "make or buy" debate came up, and as usual I settled on "buy", as for POTA I much prefer kit I know I can rely on.